 If the procedure is implemented with Java code, it is loaded into the database.
 See Section 5.3.1, “Compiling, Packaging, and Loading Stored Procedures”.

-When you declare a stored procedure as single-partitioned, you must specify both the associated table and the column on which it is partitioned using the PARTITION PROCEDURE statement in the schema.
+When you declare a stored procedure as single-partitioned, you must specify both the associated table and the column on which it is partitioned using the PARTITION ON clause in the CREATE PROCEDURE statement.
 The following example uses the RESERVATION table and the FLIGHTID column as the partitioning column.
 For example:

-The PARTITION PROCEDURE statement assumes that the partitioning column value is also the first parameter to the
+The PARTITION ON clause assumes that the partitioning column value is also the first parameter to the stored

 GetCustomerDetails(), where the third parameter is a customer_id.
 You must specify the partitioning